 The book speaks to an audience that identifies as female.
-It would be tough reading for a teenager, I would recommend it for young adults and onwards.
+It is listed as suitable for 12 years and up but it would be tough reading for a younger teenager, I would recommend it for young adults and onwards.

 I give it 4 stars, I love it and recommend it but it needs a bit of work.